HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf229.md

 === "On-Premises"
     The Woodburn Studio demo site in HCL DX will be deprecated on August 05, 2025 and will reach End of Support (EOS) on August 04, 2026.
 For more information, refer to [Deprecated features](../deprecated_features.md).

+### Notice of deprecation of the CKEditor Rich Text Editor

+=== "Containers"
+    The CKEditor Rich Text Editor component in HCL DX will be deprecated on August 05, 2025 and will reach End of Support (EOS) on August 04, 2026.
+For more information, refer to [Deprecated features](../deprecated_features.md).

+=== "On-Premises"
+    The CKEditor Rich Text Editor component in HCL DX will be deprecated on August 05, 2025 and will reach End of Support (EOS) on August 04, 2026.
+For more information, refer to [Deprecated features](../deprecated_features.md).

 ## Digital Experience 8.5 and 9.0 Versions

 ### Extended Support option now available for DX versions 8.5 and 9.0